joshlk/robotchinwag.com/_posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md

 ### Gradient of $X$

-Let's first obtain the derivative with respect to $X$, remeber to use new free indices for the derivative operator:
+Let's first obtain the derivative with respect to $X$, remember to use new free indices for the derivative operator:

 $$
 \begin{aligned}